Elisha Hunt Rhodes: Postbellum career

 After the war, he became a successful businessman and became active in veterans' affairs.
 He never missed a regimental reunion of the 2nd Rhode Island Volunteer Infantry.

-He married Caroline Pearce Hunt (1841–1930) on June 12, 1866 and had a son, Frederick Miller Rhodes and a daughter Alice Caroline Rhodes Chace.
+He married Caroline Pearce Hunt (1841–1930) on June 12, 1866.
+Together, they had a son, Frederick Miller Rhodes, and a daughter, Alice Caroline Rhodes Chace.

-He was appointed as collector of U. S. Internal Revenue in Rhode Island in 1875.
+He was appointed as collector of U.S. Internal Revenue in Rhode Island in 1875.

-From June 25, 1879 until March 21, 1892 he served as the commander of the Brigade of Rhode Island Militia with the rank of brigadier general.
+From June 25, 1879, until March 21, 1892, he served as the commander of the Brigade of Rhode Island Militia with the rank of brigadier general.

-During his time in office General Rhodes helped transform the militia into a more professional organization and established the state training ground at Quonset Point in North Kingstown.
+During his time in office, General Rhodes helped transform the militia into a more professional organization and established the state training ground at Quonset Point in North Kingstown.

 Memberships

 Rhodes was very active in the Grand Army of the Republic (GAR), the largest of several organizations for Union veterans.
 He was Adjutant of Prescott Post, No. 1, in 1867, Commander of the post the next year, Assistant Adjutant General of the Department of Rhode Island in 1871, Commander of the department in 1872–73, member of the National Encampment in 1874–75.
 He served for one year (1877–78) as the GAR's national senior vice commander.

 He was also Vice President of the Society of the Army of the Potomac in 1877, and president of the Second Rhode Island Volunteer Association.
 He was also president of the Rhode Island Soldiers' and Sailors' Historical Society since its formation in 1873, and in 1879 was Vice President of the 6th Army Corps Association.

 In 1892 he was elected as a companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS) — a military society composed of officers who had served in the Union armed forces during the Civil War.
 He was assigned MOLLUS insignia number 9476.

 An active Freemason, having joined the fraternity while home on leave in 1864, he served as Worshipful Master of Harmony Lodge, No. 9, in Cranston, Rhode Island.
 He was later elected Grand Master of the Grand Lodge of Rhode Island for 1892-1893.